Jessicavazm/JessicaVaz_T3A1/README.md

 # Q11
+In JavaScript, an object is a collection of <b>key-value pairs</b> that represent the properties of the object.
+Methods are functions that belong to an object and are used to manipulate its data.
+In other words, a method is a property of an object that has a function as its value.
+Object methods are often used to create, retrieve, update, and delete data within objects.

+Below, I will describe JavaScript built-in methods along with coding examples for further explanation.

 #### How to create an object
-Using object literal and object constructor:
+JS objects can be created using obj literals or object constructor.
+Using the object constructor allows many instances to be created through the object "blueprint".

+    // Creating a new obj using obj literals:

     let person = {
         name: "Jessica",
         age: 31
+    };

+    // Creating a new obj using obj constructor:

+    function Car(make, model) {
+    this.make = make;
+    this.model = model;

+    this.getDetails = function() {
+        return `${this.make} ${this.model}`;
-    }; // Object literal
+    };
+    }

+    // Creating new instances of the Car object:

+    const car1 = new Car("Toyota", "Camry");
-    let car = new Object();
+    const car2 = new Car("Honda", "Civic");
-    car.make = "Toyota";
-    car.model = "Camry"; // Object constructor

 #### How to access the properties
 To access the object's properties both square notation or dot notation can be used.
+Dot notation is mostly used as it is more clear to read.

     console.log(person.name); // "Jessica" (dot notation)
     console.log(person["age"]); // 29 (bracket notation)